 The European Commission has been supporting the transition to a Circular Economy for some time, for example by adopting the comprehensive Circular Economy Action Plan in 2015.
 Many policy measures taken to date have, however, solely focused on stimulating circular solutions from a production perspective, whereas through their market power, consumers can significantly support or hamper a transition towards a circular economy.
-This study led by London Economics and supported by Trinomics, VVA, Ipsos, and ConPolicy, aims to fill that gap and provide insights into consumers’ engagement in the circular economy.
+This study led by London Economics and supported by Trinomics, VVA, Ipsos, and ConPolicy, aimed to fill that gap and provide insights into consumers’ engagement in the circular economy.

-The objectives of this study are to:
+The key findings of this study were: